Transportation

 Numerous tourist buses are lined up during the ‘Cherry Blossom Festival’, celebrated in the town of Alishan, central Taiwan.
 (Photo copyright © by Kaj Halberg)

 Instead of spending many hours herding his goats along the road to the market, this man is stuffing them into the luggage compartment of a bus, near Baunepat, central Nepal.
+The domestic goat is described on the page Animals: Animals as servants of Man.
 (Photo copyright © by Kaj Halberg)

 Numerous tourist buses, lined up at Yeliou Geopark, northern Taiwan.
 (Photo copyright © by Kaj Halberg)